dashpay/dash-wallet/wallet/README.md

 ### BUILDING THE PRODUCTION VERSION

+These files must exist to result in a fully functional build:
+* `wallet/google-services.json` - supports analytics, crash-lytics, google cloud services, etc
+* `services.properties` - contains the keys for Uphold and Coinbase (see below)
+* `local.properties` - contains the support email and Google Map API keys (see below)

 At this point I'd like to remind that you continue on your own risk.
 According to the license, there is basically no warranty and liability.
 It's your responsibility to audit the source code for security issues and build, install and run the application in a secure way.